yge58/caffe2-opencv-ndkcamera/README.md

 # Why real-time?
 Well, often people like me are impatient, and are not interested in the photo itself, only care about the result.
 And how fast to get result.

+Maybe it is better to add a button to "pulse" the camera preview frame and classificaiton process.

 # There are already similar apps based on tensorflow, caffe.
 Why created this app, in other words, what is the difference?
 Caffe and opencv are written in c++, for the sake of performance, it is better to integrate all of them in c++.